AlecThomson/fitscube/README.md

-  -h, --help            show this help message and exit -o, --overwrite       Overwrite output file if it exists --create-blanks       Try to create a blank cube with evenly spaced frequencies --freq-file FREQ_FILE
+  -h, --help            show this help message and exit -o, --overwrite       Overwrite output file if it exists --create-blanks       Try to create a blank cube with evenly spaced frequencies --spec-file SPEC_FILE
-                        File containing frequencies in Hz --freqs FREQS [FREQS ...]
+                        File containing frequencies in Hz or times in MJD s (if --time-domain == True) --specs SPECS [SPECS ...]
-                        List of frequencies in Hz --ignore-freq         Ignore frequency information and just stack (probably not what you want) -v, --verbosity       Increase output verbosity --max-workers MAX_WORKERS
+                        List of spequencies in Hz or MJD s --ignore-spec         Ignore frequency or time information and just stack (probably not what you want) -v, --verbosity       Increase output verbosity --max-workers MAX_WORKERS
-                        Maximum number of workers to use for concurrent processing
+                        Maximum number of workers to use for concurrent processing --time-domain         Flag for constructing a time-domain cube
 ```

 Python: